techstudycell/ESP32-Capacitive-Touch-Sensor-control-Relays-With-TTP223/README.md

 During this video, I have covered the following topics:

-How to control relay with an inbuilt capacitive touch sensor of ESP32.
+1. How to control relay with an inbuilt capacitive touch sensor of ESP32.
-Limitations for controlling multiple relays without TTP223 sensor.
+2. Limitations for controlling multiple relays without TTP223 sensor.
-Control relays with TTP223 touch sensor.
+3. Control relays with TTP223 touch sensor.
-Explained the circuit and source code for connecting the TTP223 touch sensor.
+4. Explained the circuit and source code for connecting the TTP223 touch sensor.

 Here I have used one of my previous Blynk projects.
 So with this home automation project, you can control the appliances with Blynk IoT, Bluetooth, IR, and touch switch.

 So, you can easily make this touch-sensitive home automation project at home just by using an ESP32 and relay module or you can also use a custom-designed PCB for this project.

-Required components:
+**Required components:**

-ESP32 DevKIT V1
+1. ESP32 DevKIT V1
-4-channel 5V SPDT Relay Module
+2. 4-channel 5V SPDT Relay Module
-TTP223 4-channel touch sensor
+3. TTP223 4-channel touch sensor
-TSOP1838 IR Receiver (with metallic case) Optional
+4. TSOP1838 IR Receiver (with metallic case) Optional
-Any IR Remote
+5. Any IR Remote

 You can make this project just by using ESP32, an 1838 IR receiver, and a 4-channel relay module.
 But if you use PCB then you need the following components.

-Required components for PCB:
+**Required components for PCB:**

-ESP32 DEVKIT V1
+1. ESP32 DEVKIT V1
-DHT11 sensor
-1838 IR receiver (with metallic case)
+2. 1838 IR receiver (with metallic case)
-Relays 5v (SPDT) (4 no)
+3. Relays 5v (SPDT) (4 no)
-BC547 Transistors (4 no)
+4. BC547 Transistors (4 no)
-PC817 Optocuplors (4 no)
+5. PC817 Optocuplors (4 no)
-510-ohm 0.25-watt Resistor (4 no) (R1 - R4)
+6. 510-ohm 0.25-watt Resistor (4 no) (R1 - R4)
-1k 0.25-watt Resistors (6 no) (R5 - R10)
+7. 1k 0.25-watt Resistors (6 no) (R5 - R10)
-10k 0.25-watt Resistor (1 no) (R11)
+8. 10k 0.25-watt Resistor (1 no) (R11)
-LED 5-mm (6 no)
+9. LED 5-mm (6 no)
-1N4007 Diodes (4 no) (D1 - D4)
+10. 1N4007 Diodes (4 no) (D1 - D4)
-Push Buttons (4 no)
+11. Push Buttons (4 no)
-Terminal Connectors
+12. Terminal Connectors
-5V DC supply
+13. 5V DC supply

 ## Inbuilt Capacitive Touch Sensor of ESP32
 The ESP32 is a popular microcontroller module that comes equipped with various built-in features, including an inbuilt capacitive touch sensor.
 This capacitive touch sensor is a part of the ESP32's GPIO (General-Purpose Input/Output) pins, which can be configured to sense touch or proximity without the need for additional external components.